-The visitor center is seen here on the far left background, while the settlement of Har Brakha is on the far right background.
+The visitor center is seen here on the far left background, while the community of Har Brakha is on the far right background.

 Below - a eastern view of the area of the staircase, which is used today to descend to the residential area.
 To the right of the stairs, on the south east side of the courtyard, was a watch tower that protected the gate.

 The staircase is 8.5m wide, and leads to a paved plaza.
 Upon this plaza the archaeologists found small hearths containing small animal bones, which were sacrificed during the annual Passover gatherings.